manjunathc/udacity-driveless-car-program/p4-CarND-Advanced-Lane-Lines/README.md

 ### Discussion

 #### 1. Briefly discuss any problems / issues you faced in your implementation of this project.
 Where will your pipeline likely fail?
 What could you do to make it more robust?
 Mainly I used all techniques as per the Udacity Videos.
-However, the had issues especially with the threshold calulation.
+However, I had issues especially with the threshold calulation.
 The videos has very limited inputs on calculation of threshold.
 I referred few github links and following link to get more prespective. https://chatbotslife.com/advanced-lane-line-project-7635ddca1960

-Even with these links, the challenging videos had issues and not proper.
-Appreciate some help.
+Even with these , the challenging videos had issues.
+Appreciate some help around these